 - Not eating or drinking very hot or cold beverages or foods, as this can exacerbate tooth sensitivity

-- Brushing and flossing your teeth gently twice per day using a soft bristled toothbrush
+- Brushing and flossing your teeth gently twice per day using a soft bristled toothbrush.
+Gargling with an antibacterial mouthwash can also help

 - Using toothpaste designed for sensitive teeth